 “Cleaning in a dream is not about household chores.
 It is a symbol of inner order: you sort through the accumulated, choose what to keep, what to release, and make the space truly yours again.”

-Such dreams come in moments when an honest inner audit has ripened in your life, one you have long postponed.
+Such dreams come in moments when an honest inner audit has ripened in your life — one you have long postponed.

-And perhaps, right now as you read these lines, you already feel which “room” of your inner life is asking to be cleaned — and this dream is about it, about its accumulated dust and its living window.
+Perhaps, right now as you read these lines, you already feel which “room” of your inner life is asking to be cleaned — and this dream is about it, about its accumulated dust and its living window.

-If the cleaning is calm — you have a healthy regimen; it’s worth protecting and not considering “boring.”
-If you enjoy the process — you have developed a rare capacity to be in the present moment; it’s worth valuing as a form of meditation in action.
-If someone near helps — in reality you live in an environment where care is shared; it’s worth honoring, not devaluing.
-If silence remains after cleaning — there are moments of inner peace in your life; it’s worth not trading them for new noise and bustle.
+If someone near you helps, in waking life you live in an environment where care is shared.
+Honor it; do not dismiss it.
+If a silence remains after cleaning, there are moments of inner peace in your life.
+Do not trade them for new noise and bustle.
 When this calm work narrows to one specific labor, the dream often offers washing dirty linen, the work of cleansing.

 Ask yourself: “What regular ‘cleaning’ of my inner life am I lacking now — and can I introduce it as a quiet weekly ritual, not only in moments of emergency?”